 David became attached to his business credentials and had an ego and ended up staying in his new career too long.

-David was guided into some traditional and non-traditional healing methods.
+David was guided by some traditional and non-traditional healing methods.

 He began to walk better, lift weights and run for a couple of minutes.
 He was able to work up to running for 30 minutes.
 He began to think about the training he wanted to do in the Navy again as he began dreaming about running long distances.